Darshith-845/Shooting_rpm/README.md

-Robocon 2025 Ball Launch Prediction & Robot Control 🚀
+Robocon 2025 Ball Launch Prediction

 This repository contains the intelligence behind our Robocon 2025 robot's ball launching system!
 It explores both machine learning models and a physics-based solution to accurately predict the required RPM for precise ball launches.
 ✨ Project Overview